Viscoplasticity

 Mountain View

-Here are presented Von mises yield surfaces both in 2D and 3D.
+Here are presented von Mises yield surfaces both in 2D and 3D.
 Used yield stress is 200 MPa.
-As you can see, von Mises yield surface is an oval in 2D plane.
-Inside the circle represents the elastic region and outside the circle the plastic region.
-Do note, that x- and y-axis are eigenstresses and not and .
+As you can see, the von Mises yield surface is an ellipse in the 2D principal-stress plane.
+Inside the ellipse represents the elastic region and outside the plastic region.
+Do note that the x- and y-axes are principal stresses and not \(\sigma_{x}\) and \(\sigma_{y}\).

-3D presentation reveals the whole truth and we can see that the oval shape, which we saw in 2D plane, is marely a cross-section of the cylinder, which is the von Mises yield surface.
+The 3D presentation reveals the whole truth and we can see that the elliptical shape, which we saw in 2D plane, is merely a cross-section of the cylinder, which is the von Mises yield surface.
 The axis of the cylinder resides at the hydrostatic pressure axis.

 Viscoplastic potential

-Next we’ll need to define the viscoplastic strain rate :
+Next we’ll need to define the viscoplastic strain rate \(\dot\epsilon^{vp}\):

 \begin{equation} \Phi = \frac{K}{n + 1} \left(\frac{J}{K}\right)^{n+1}, \hspace{1cm} J = f(\sigma) \end{equation}

-in which and are material parameters and is an yield function.
-When we use von Mises yield function, we can derivate this function with :
+in which \(K\) and \(n\) are material parameters and \(f\) is a yield function.
+When we use von Mises yield function, we can differentiate this function with respect to \(\sigma\):

 \begin{equation} \frac{\partial\Phi}{\partial\sigma} = \left(\frac{J}{K}\right)^{n}\frac{3}{2}\frac{s}{\sigma_{eq}} \end{equation}